-BKM is subject to the European Union (EU) Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
-We apply our Advanced LGF analysis to BKM's liabilities, considering the risks faced by the different debt and deposit classes across its liability structure at failure.
-We assume residual TCE of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in junior wholesale deposits and a 5% run-off in preferred deposits.
-These are in line with our standard assumptions.
-In the case of BKM, we further assume that only a small percentage (10%) of the bank's deposit base can actually be considered junior and held by institutional investors.
+We further assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
+These ratios are in line with our standard assumptions.
+In addition, we assume that only a very small percentage (10%) of the deposit base can actually be considered junior and qualify as bail-in-able under the BRRD.

-For BKM's deposits, our Advanced LGF analysis indicates an extremely low loss given failure, leading us to position the bank's long-term deposit ratings three notches above the bank's baa2 Adjusted BCA.
+For counterparty risk liabilities and deposits, our LGF analysis also indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at a2, three notches above the baa2 Adjusted BCA.